Joey-Einerhand/CENoIntroVideoMod/ReadMe.txt

  3. Install UMF (uMod Framework) v0.52.1 or higher into the game.
  4. Clone or download this project.
  5. Edit GamePaths.xml and change the paths to where your game is installed.
- 6. Load the project up in Visual Studio by double clicking NoIntroVideo.sln.
+ 6. Load the project up in Visual Studio by double clicking CENoIntroVideoMod.sln.

 ---